How to Remove Unpainted and Painted Popcorn Ceilings

 Safety first!
 Popcorn ceilings built before 1978 may contain asbestos.
 If you are concerned about asbestos, have your ceiling tested before proceeding.
 Thoroughly wetting the popcorn should help keep asbestos fibers from becoming airborne.
 Make sure you wear an appropriate dust mask and safety glasses.

-Don't despair, your popcorn ceilings can be scraped and brought up to date also.
-Begin by following steps 1) through 4) listed above.
+Don't despair, your painted popcorn ceilings can be scraped and brought up to date also.
+Begin by following steps one through four listed above.

 There are a few things you can try as you go through the rest of the process: